Don't Let It Control You.

-Create a good study area with everything you need (for example, a calculator).
-If you don't have a quiet place at home, try your school or local library.
+Create a good study area with everything you need (e.g., a calculator).
+If you don't have a quiet place at home, try your local library.

-Make a list of everything you need to do, and note all deadlines.
-Do the more difficult assignments first, so you don't have to face them at the end.
+Make a list of everything you need to do.
+Note all deadlines.
+Do the more challenging assignments first so you don't have to face them at the end.

-Know how much weight each assignment or test carries, and use your time accordingly.
+Know how much weight each assignment or test carries.
+Use your time accordingly.

 People process information in different ways.
-Some people like to draw pictures or charts to digest information, others prefer to read out loud or make detailed outlines.
+Some people like to draw pictures or charts to digest information, while others prefer to read aloud or make detailed outlines.
 Try to find the methods that work best for you.
 Ask your teacher for recommendations if you're having trouble.

-If you have concerns about the amount or type of homework you have, you may want to talk to your family, teachers or counselor.
+If you have concerns about the amount or type of homework, talk to your family, teachers, or counselor.
 They can help you understand how much time you need to allot for homework and how to manage your tasks.

-Reward yourself for hitting milestones or doing something well.
+Reward yourself for hitting milestones or doing something unusually well.